tauri-apps/tauri-docs/docs/en/api/config.md

     child: <Properties anchorRoot="tauri.security" rows={[
       { property: "csp", optional: true, type: "string", description: `The Content Security Policy.
       <div class="alert alert--warning" role="alert" style="margin-top: 10px;">
-  This is a really important part of the configuration since it helps you ensure your webview is secured.
+  This is a really important part of the configuration since it helps you ensure your WebView is secured.
 See more <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP" target="_blank">on Mozilla</a>.
 </div>` },
     ]} />
   },